melanerpes (from melanos, black and herpes, a creeper) lewis (named after Meriwether Lewis by ornithologist Alexander Wilson)

 Lake Dorothey State Wildlife Area, Colorado

 I saw on the Internet that 19 Lewis’s Woodpeckers were seen at Lake Dorothey on March 11.
 The wildlife area is on the New Mexico border, two-and-a-half hours from Colorado Springs.
 There are closer places where I could happen upon a Lewis’s Woodpecker.
-But I decided to turn the day into an adventure with Sally.
+But I decided to turn the day into an adventure.

 The parking area is just north of the state border.
 The trail leads up below the dam, with woods on one side and a clearing along Schwachheim Creek on the other.
 There was a forest fire there in the not-too-distant past, and dead, blackened Ponderosa Pine trunks covered the hills.

 We hadn’t gone far before we saw a Lewis’s Woodpecker fluttering over the clearing in the odd way they have.
 It landed in the trees on our right.
-A second one went over a few minutes later, close enough for Sally to see it’s red belly without binoculars.
+A second one went over a few minutes later, close enough for my wife to see it’s red belly without binoculars.

 Next to the dam, three more were flitting through the trees, chasing each other and rarely landing for more than a few seconds at a time.